kunhwiko/concepts/cloud/kubernetes/E-network-part-1.md

 ---
 ##### Problem Statement
 ```
 Pods are assigned internal IP addresses that are exposed across the entire cluster.
-This IP address can be used to directly route requests to certain pods.
+This IP address can be used to
-However, these IP address are generally instable as pod restarts will assign new IP addresses.
+directly route requests to certain pods.
+However, these IP addresses are generally instable as pod restarts will assign
+new IP addresses.
 ```

 ##### Service
 ```
-a) Provides a stable access point to send requests to pods.
+a) Services provide a stable access point to send requests to pods and identifies the pods it needs to send requests to
+   via labels.
-b) Services provide load balancing features done by kube-proxy.
+b) Services provide load balancing features done by kube-proxy and operate at layer 3 (TCP/UDP) networking.
-c) Services identify pods it needs to send requests to via labels.
-d) Services operate at layer 3 (TCP/UDP) networking.
 ```

 ##### Discoverability
 ```
 a) Services can be discovered via environment variables.
-   When a pod runs on a node, the kubelet will add env variables for the host and port of each active service.
+When a pod runs on a node, the kubelet will inject env variables
-   However, env variables will not be updated for services created after the pod's creation.
+   representing the host and port of each active service.
+However, env variables will not be updated for services created
+   after the pod's creation.
-b) Services can be discovered via DNS name (i.e. <service-name>.<namespace>.svc.cluster.local).
+b) Services can be discovered via DNS (i.e. <service-name>.<namespace>.svc.cluster.local).
+CoreDNS will register the
-   Kubernetes CoreDNS will register the service name internally in the cluster.
+   service name internally in the cluster.
 ```

 ##### Ports